-Attending live Class Connect sessions is a crucial piece to student success.
-Students will accumulate an unexcused absence when not in attendance for a required Class Connect session for the class duration.
-The teacher of record may assign asynchronous lessons in place of a live Class Connect session.
-Learning Coaches must communicate directly with teachers concerning missed Class Connect sessions.
+Attending Live Class sessions is a crucial piece to student success.
+Students will accumulate an unexcused absence when not in attendance for a required Live Class session for the class duration.
+The teacher of record may assign asynchronous lessons in place of a Live Class session.
+Learning Coaches must communicate directly with teachers concerning missed class sessions.